When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity.

-The Birch White Wood Frame’s minimal aesthetic and ease of assembly make it an appealing option for shoppers who want a versatile platform bed.
+The Birch Madison Bed Frame’s minimal aesthetic and ease of assembly make it an appealing option for shoppers who want a versatile platform bed.

 Its plywood rails include a combination of Appalachian industrial veneer core hardwoods to enhance the frame’s durability.
 The platform gets its strength from Southern yellow pine slats, which is a dense and durable type of softwood.
 Maple legs in each corner of the frame stabilize the bed.
 Water-based and UV finishes give the bed a raw look without adding formaldehyde or volatile organic compounds (VOCs).